Protein moonlighting: Evolution

 It is believed that moonlighting proteins came about by means of evolution through which uni-functional proteins gained the ability to perform multiple functions.
 With alterations, much of the protein's unused space can provide new functions.
-Many moonlighting proteins are the result of gene fusion of two single function genes.
+Many moonlighting proteins are the result of the gene fusion of two single function genes.
 Alternatively a single gene can acquire a second function since the active site of the encoded protein typically is small compared to the overall size of the protein leaving considerable room to accommodate a second functional site.
 In yet a third alternative, the same active site can acquire a second function through mutations of the active site.

 The development of moonlighting proteins may be evolutionarily favorable to the organism since a single protein can do the job of multiple proteins conserving amino acids and energy required to synthesize these proteins.
 However, there is no universally agreed upon theory that explains why proteins with multiple roles evolved.
 While using one protein to perform multiple roles seems advantageous because it keeps the genome small, we can conclude that this is probably not the reason for moonlighting because of the large amount of noncoding DNA.